RakhithJK/dashingsoft-pyarmor-wiki/Protect-Python-Scripts-By-Pyarmor.md

 ## Run Obfuscated Script

-In order to run obfuscted script `dist/foo.py` by common Python interpreter, there are 3 functions need to be added to module `builtins`:
+In order to run obfuscted script `dist/foo.py` by common Python Interpreter, there are 3 functions need to be added to module `builtins`:

 * `__pyarmor__`